syncfusion-content/javascript-docs/js/api/ejBulletGraph.md

 <ts name="ej.datavisualization.BulletGraph.TextAlignment"/>

-Specifies the alignement of indicator with respect to scale based on text position
+Specifies the alignment of indicator with respect to scale based on text position

 <table class="props">